dogoulis/gan-prediction/README.md

   --project_name project_name
                         Project name, utilized for logging purposes in W&B.
   -d dataset_dir, --dataset_dir dataset_dir
                         Directory where the datasets are stored.
+IT IS USED WITH A DIFFERENT DATA LOADER.
+CURRENTLY USING --train_dir, --val_dir.
   -m model, --model model
                         which model to use in training: resnet50, swin-tiny, vit-tiny, xception -e epochs, --epochs epochs